 How much does a Pension for Dogs cost?

 As in the case of humans, the price of boarding kennels for dogs and cats is generally proportional to the service offered.
-On average, the cost is between £25 and 50 pounds per day, with a significant reduction if the stay in the kennel is extended.
+On average, the cost is between £25 and 50 pounds per day, with a significant reduction if the stay is extended.
 Other factors that determine the price are the area (in the centre or the suburbs) where the facility is located, the staff working there, and the items that are part of the service.

 What are the characteristics of a good dog kennel?